silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 Now you can use Solr text extraction either directly through the HTTP API, or indirectly through the ["textextraction" module](https://github.com/silverstripe-labs/silverstripe-textextraction).

+### Reindex Queues

+Since reindex operations can be quite time intensive, large installations can benefit from implementing a job queue to perform these operations asynchronously.
+The module provides integration with the [queuedjobs](https://github.com/silverstripe-australia/silverstripe-queuedjobs) module.
+If the module is installed, it's automatically used through the `SearchUpdateQueuedJobProcessor`.

 ## Debugging